Project Summary

 Implications

 The long-term goal of this research is to determine if the complete removal of vitamin D from the ration in feedlot cattle in the summer could have a beneficial effect on E. coli O157:H7 populations or prevalence.
 As serum vitamin D concentrations are reported to be higher in the summer due to increased day-length and light intensity, we speculated that the removal of supplementary vitamin D would be offset by the seasonal increase and there would not be any adverse effects on performance or carcass quality.
 If our hypothesis that the summer elevation in vitamin D concentration is involved in the increased prevalence of E. coli O157:H7, then any change in E. coli prevalence should be associated with a change in serum vitamin D concentrations.
-This was observed in the first but not second experiment, supporting our hypothesis and further research in this area.
+This was observed in the first but not second experiment, supporting the hypothesis and further research in this area.